In Green Living

 In the past, the quality of materials and construction was generally better, but the world changed around them.
 The volume of new rooftops going up seems to be endless.
 Are we reducing the quality of buildings to meet the pressures of housing demand?
 Are we thinking only of the short-term fix with no sustainability concern for the longer run?
 If so, will this regeneration cycle increase from 100-year-old buildings and urban areas to those that need to be reconfigured in 20 years.?
 Consider what a disaster that would be on natural resources.

 I have seen Facebook groups dishing out negative comments on mass builders producing low-quality but price-friendly homes.
 Housing developers market housing packages in which the new owners, between closing and moving in, remove entire kitchens just to change a look or improve the quality level.
-I have also seen construction dumpsters overflowing with perfectly good construction materials, including kitchen cabinets, all these point to unsustainable processes.
+I have also seen construction dumpsters overflowing with perfectly good construction materials, including kitchen cabinets, all of which point to unsustainable processes.

 Urban planning and project design.
 (The G in ESG.)

 More and more communities are experiencing roadways filled with choke points from swelling populations.
 Clever drivers are skirting traffic jams by cutting through neighborhoods, leaving walkers and bikers without safe routes.
 This is not to mention the strain on natural resources/environment (E), or the stress on society's health (S).
 Sustainability governance must come from the top down in a community.
 Having a whole view is imperative, but this is the biggest trick, and not be a silo of expertise or interest.
-Adding to complexity each community presents unique challenges in geography, climate, and natural assets.
-Yet you will find sustainability and regeneration on the drawing board of almost all municipalities.A few examples:
+Adding to the complexity, each community presents unique challenges in terms of geography, climate, and natural assets.
+Yet you will find sustainability and regeneration on the drawing board of almost all municipalities.
+A few examples:

 Conclusion

-Really, I hope there is no conclusion to this conversation.
+I hope there is no conclusion to the regeneration/sustainability conversation.
 Even Google appears confused by what this means.
-The keyword competition on sustainability is a page-after-page parade of every large company promoting ESG with their newest self-appointed sustainability officer.
-Marketing at its finest; no wonder the meaning of words is often lost with so many mixed messages.
+The keyword competition on sustainability is a page-after-page list of every large company promoting ESG with their newest self-appointed sustainability officer.
+Regeneration is an active pathway towards sustainability, an action, not a state of being.